-Stock futures point to more gains
+Dow notches fifth straight gain as energy shares rally

 Continue Reading Below

-Stocks were little changed Tuesday after President Donald Trump announced that the U.S. would pull out of the Iran nuclear deal.
+For the markets, the big news was President Donald Trump’s announcement on Tuesday that the U.S. would pull out of the Iran nuclear deal.
 The Dow edged slightly higher on the day.

-The major averages had been down as much as two-thirds of a percent immediately following the 2pm announcement.
-Oil was a big mover, plunging as much as 4.4% before finishing down 2.4% on the Iran news.

 |Ticker